connectrpc/connectrpc.com/docs/cors.md

 {"greeting": "Hello, Buf!"}
 ```

-All three exposed headers are necessary to support gRPC-web.
+All three exposed headers are necessary to support gRPC-Web.

 > **Note:** If your application uses custom response headers, you must explicitly
 > expose them.